-The tragic news of actor Alec Baldwin killing one person and injuring another on the set of a western movie has spread around the world.
-Details are still scarce at this point, but the incident seems to have involved the misfiring of a prop gun with blanks.
+The tragic news of actor Alec Baldwin killing one person and injuring another on the set of a western movie has shocked the world.
+The incident involved a prop gun, not a ‘real’ gun, but prop guns can also kill

 A gun that has no ammunition (as in, neither bullets nor blanks) isn’t really dangerous.
 But guns using blanks do have a projectile — it’s just that instead of a bullet, they use wads of paper, plastic, felt, or cotton.
 This is to make shooting the gun more realistic and produce a flame.